Loughborough Town Hall: History

 The suffragette, Emmeline Pankhurst, spoke at Loughborough Town Hall during the 1910 General Election.

+During the Second World War the council acquired a large house called Southfields on Southfield Road, which after the war was converted to become its main offices.
+The town hall continued to be used as a venue for council meetings.
+This pattern continued following local government reorganisation in 1974, which saw the Borough of Loughborough absorbed into the larger Borough of Charnwood.
+Charnwood likewise has its main offices at Southfields (which was substantially extended in 1990) but holds full council meetings at Loughborough Town Hall.

-The building was damaged during a serious fire in 1972.
-It was the headquarters of the Municipal Borough of Loughborough but it ceased to be the local seat of government when the Borough of Charnwood was formed in 1974.
+The town hall was damaged during a serious fire in 1972.
 The building was converted into a theatre to the designs of Goodwin, Warner and Associates between 1973 and 1974.
 An extensive refurbishment of the building, which was undertaken by G. F. Tomlinson at a cost of £5 million, was completed in November 2004.

 On 15 March 2023, a fire broke out in a branch of HSBC next to the town hall and spread to the roof of the building.